Venus Unveiled: Beta and Asteria

 Sobra Flow (Sobra Fluctus, an ancient lava flow) is a "blue hole" of deep water shaped like a tongue.
 As is common with Venus's blue holes, islands ring the lip of the abyss.
 The Sobras range from a few km long up to Sobra Island itself on the south rim, 150 km.
 All are narrow and low.
 The islands are drier and less lush than Polynesia, but pleasant, much like Akeley.
 Unlike porous coral islets, even the smallest of the Sobras have solid rock and permanent streams.
 But though the geology's quite different, Sobra does look astonishingly like a Terran atoll.
 Except the colors are inside out: a long indigo slipper (with green-gold trim) on a turquoise rug, while true atolls are light spots on an azure sea.

 We spend a couple of days diving down the inner face of Sobra Hole--a vertical reef.
 In Venus's intense sunlight and clear water, light penetrates twice as deep as on Earth, so dense, colorful life extends as far down as we can safely go.
-Scuba on Venus requires an argon/helium mix, of course, with not too much oxygen or nitrogen--otherwise, the high pressures even fifty feet down can cause rapture, turn you stupid.
+Scuba on Venus requires an argon/helium mix, of course, with not too much oxygen or nitrogen--otherwise, the high pressures even thirty feet down can cause rapture, turn you stupid.
 And stupid tourists end up dead.

 The dark sea before us is Sulus Sound again--its east end, where it forks into Taranga Strait heading north, Beecher Sound (named for a crater, long drowned, honoring Harriet Beecher Stowe) continuing east, and of course Prthivi Strait below us, heading back south.